Offering Software Testing Services in Europe

 See our study about buyer requirements on the European outsourcing market for more information.

 Competition on the European software testing market does not differ significantly from the outsourcing market in general.
-See our study about competition on the European outsourcing market for an overview.
-Also refer to our top 10 tips for doing business with European buyers.
+Refer to our top 10 tips for doing business with European buyers.

 Nearshoring more popular than offshoring